Social Christian Reformist Party: History and policies

 The new party was named the Social Christian Reformist Party (Partido Reformista Social Cristiano, also PRSC).
 It was dominated by Balaguer's personality and lacked a coherent strategy or philosophy other than his conservative tendencies.

 The party won the presidency and both houses of Congress in 1986, and more modest victories in 1990 and 1994.

 The PRSC declined rapidly following Balaguer's death in 2002.
 After the mid-2000s the party was relegated to being a junior partner of the Dominican Revolutionary Party (PRD) or the Dominican Liberation Party (PLD).

 The party formed an alliance with the Modern Revolutionary Party, the Grand National Alliance and others for the 2006 elections, taking a distant third place.
 The party supported the Dominican Municipal League candidate in the 2008 presidential election, who came in a distant third place with less than 5% of the votes.

 In the 2010 legislative elections, the party had a partial alliance with the PLD in almost all provinces and won 4 senators (3 within the alliance) and 8 deputies (5 within the alliance).
 The PRSC supported the PLD candidate in the 2012 presidential elections, which was the first time the party did not run its own candidate.

 The party allied with the People's Force party in the 2020 elections.

 The PRSC has attempted to reorganize itself with internal party discipline, reforming its management bodies, recruiting younger people, and attempting to expand its direct enrolment.
-They have had strong internal struggles, but they have proven to be an organization that achieves consensus, integration and the unity of the members who follow internal party discipline.